skprasadu/rabbitmq-example/README.md

 # rabbitmq-example

-# what does RabbitMQ rest client does?
+# What does RabbitMQ rest client does?